LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 As the slides would no longer be exposed to assistive technologies, as we would use aria-hidden, a user would not be able to cursor into them, so their virtual cursor could not be hijacked.
 As we would be providing the exact same text on a visually hidden node that is outside of the transition, a transition could not alter the order or meaning of the statistic.

-###### The con
+###### The cons

 Obviously there are sighted screen reader users, some of whom use a mouse, if they are using their mouse to have their screen reader read out content on the page, should they click on the iFrame, then they will not hear the statistic as we have removed it from the accessibility tree.
-We could get a little clever with CSS to overlay the slide with our visually hidden text, so when the click occurs, it would read out our 3 statistics, but I still feel this could be a little confusing
+We could get a little clever with CSS to overlay the slide with our visually hidden text, so when the click occurs, it would read out our 3 statistics, but I still feel this could be a little confusing.

+We'd still need a pause button, if that pause button is focusable a screen reader user may become a little confused when they encounter a button that seemingly has no purpose, especially where I earlier recommended adding it, along with the slides into a group, which would now only contain the button in the accessibility tree.

-An example could be something like so:
+An example could be something like so (button and group not present):

 ```html
 <iframe>